 If you wear prescription glasses and can’t or choose not to use contact lenses, then participating in action sports like riding a dirt bike that requires you to wear goggles can be a real problem.
+Thankfully there is now an option available to us, called OTG motorcycle goggles (Over The Glasses).

 This is a problem I have, and until recently have been using contact lenses for riding, but have decided to not use contacts anymore because of irritation, and go back to glasses.